A People Uprooted

 The UK Government has no plans to settle any of the Syrian refugees who are travelling through Europe.
 Syrians who arrive here by their own means can apply for asylum, a rigorous process where they have to convince officials that they are victims of persecution or need humanitarian protection.

-There are very few refugees from Syria currently in Northern Ireland.
+There are very few asylum seekers from Syria in Northern Ireland, or Syrian refugees who have come through the asylum process.
 It is thought that 14 Syrians were seeking asylum locally in the period Apr – Jun 2015.

 The Syrian Vulnerable Persons Relocation (VPR) Scheme

-The UK Government has agreed to receive up to 20,000 Syrian refugees directly from refugee camps in countries neighbouring Syria over a period of 5 years.
-They will be brought through the Syrian Vulnerable Persons Relocation Scheme, and be settled across the UK, including in Northern Ireland.
-By the end of 2015 the first 1,337 people had arrived in the UK.
-By November 2016 the total had reached around 3,000.
+The UK Government agreed in 2015 to receive up to 20,000 Syrian refugees directly from refugee camps in countries neighbouring Syria over a period of 5 years.
+They are being brought through the Syrian Vulnerable Persons Relocation Scheme, and are being settled across the UK, including in Northern Ireland.
+By the end of 2016 over 4,000 people had arrived in the UK.

 - People come directly from refugee camps in countries around Syria, as part of the UK Government’s Syrian Vulnerable Persons Relocation (SVPR) Scheme.
 It does not involve the relocation of refugees who have arrived in other EU countries.